rizinorg/website/content/posts/auto-sync/index.md

 So, if we want TableGen backends emit C, we either need to redesign and rewrite them from scratch or patch them.
 Designing it from scratch is a rather complex task.
 And needs a lot of thought ([see this discussion](https://reviews.llvm.org/D138323)).
-Simply because of time constraints and because we don't know if it is merged, we sided with patching.
+Simply because of time constraints and because we don't know if it will be merged, we sided with patching.

 Our [patched TableGen](https://github.com/capstone-engine/llvm-capstone) backends work pretty straight forward.
 We add two new classes which only emit code.
 [`PrinterLLVM`](https://github.com/capstone-engine/llvm-capstone/blob/auto-sync/llvm/utils/TableGen/PrinterLLVM.cpp) and [`PrinterCapstone`](https://github.com/capstone-engine/llvm-capstone/blob/auto-sync/llvm/utils/TableGen/PrinterCapstone.cpp).